ruarfff/ruarfff-site/posts/understanding-python-async/index.md

 > In hindsight, the GIL is not ideal, since it prevents multithreaded CPython programs from taking full advantage of multiprocessor systems in certain situations.

 There are ways around this.
-Some libraries aren't effected by the GIL e.g. [Numpy.](https://numpy.org/).
+Some libraries aren't affected by the GIL e.g. [Numpy.](https://numpy.org/).

 When writing a web app with FastAPI, using async/await and a library like [uvicorn](https://www.uvicorn.org/), the GIL is less of an issue as we are primarily IO bound.